If there’s one thing you never set out to be as a leader or communicator, it’s to lose the audience.

 It’s hard to believe someone remembers something you said four years earlier, but it happens.

 They then told me they want their life together to be built on a decision to love each other, not an emotion they’re feeling.
-What’s so powerful to me as a pastor is that single line contained the direction for an entire six part series whose ideas they were able to recall.
-(If you’re wondering, that isn’t available online right now.
-It might be again soon.)
+What’s so powerful to me as a pastor is that single line contained the direction for an entire six-part series that they were able to recall.

 The power of carefully crafted phrases is that they’re memorable, and memorable phrases keep going to work years after you’ve finished speaking them.